 8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

-But just because a retailer can sell you a big diamond at a low price does not mean that you will be getting a good deal.
-Ultimately, you get what you pay for, and jewellery stores aren’t leading on price out of the goodness of their heart — especially chain jewellers and ‘build your ring’ e-commerce stores.
+Ultimately, you get what you pay for in this industry – and jewellery stores aren’t leading on price out of the goodness of their heart – especially chain jewellers and build-your-ring online stores.

 Our Shiny Four Words Rings